Whatsapp Icon

 Life after cancer

 You cannot go on with everyday life after cancer.
 I had to go through two significant surgeries after my treatments ended.
-It is a lot of taking in. my body was one of the things I had to deal with.
-I remember my family and friends tried to uplift me.
+It is a lot to take in.
+My body was one of the things I had to deal with.
+I remember my family and friends trying to uplift me.
 My friends took me on a trip to Goa when I was in a wheelchair.
-I had no hair, eyelashes or eyebrows, which was hard on me.
+I had no hair, eyelashes, or eyebrows, which was hard on me.
 After the treatment, I started to accept things.
 Before, I used to ask questions like "Why me?".
 I feel grateful to be able to go through such a significant thing, and my body was able to tolerate everything.
 Last year, I was able to walk again.
-It made me realise that small things we take for granted are vital to us.
+It made me realize that small things we take for granted are vital to us.
 It is so great to be able to walk on your feet.
 And not being able to do that for three years is a lot to handle.
 I still have a lot to heal.
 During the treatment, you need some goals to hold on to.
 I thought if I fought through this, my family would be happy, and my life would be alright.
 These are a few things that kept me going.

 Life lessons I learned

-I learned that your mind and body could go through so much without realising it.
+I learned that your mind and body could go through so much without realizing it.
 It is wonderful.
 I am more emphatic towards people now.
 I have a lot of love to give to everyone around me.
 It's because you don't know what they might be going through.

 To whom I am grateful